Chicken farming is a 7-day business

 Gus eventually left Puckapunyal and found work doing long hours driving Melbourne’s trams, trains and busses in the 50’s and sending money back home to his family.
 By the end of 1961 Gus was finally able to bring his mother and brothers out to Australia.

 Hoping to find his brothers work, Gus visited a fellow Northern Italian friend who had been asking him to visit her on her egg farm in Keysborough for many months.
 Tragically, soon after their visit, his friend was killed when hit by a car while walking to a party.
 With no-one to look after her hen farm – Gus and his younger brothers Damiano and Giuliano found themselves chicken farmers.

-These days, customers often talk to Jason or myself about Mum and Dad and how long they have been coming to buy the “best eggs in Melbourne” for the last 10, 20 or 30+ years.
+These days, customers often talk to Jason or me about Mum and Dad and how long they have been coming to buy the “best eggs in Melbourne” for the last 10, 20 or 30+ years.
 Many were just children when visiting with their parents and remember clearly being on the farm and seeing the chickens.

-When Mum and Dad passed-away in 2012, my husband Jason and I moved-in to the family home to look after the farm, removed all the old cages and started a new free range egg business called Talking Hens.
-In many ways it was similar to how Dad started as Jason had no prior experience or knowledge of chickens so has had to learn fast.
+When Mum and Dad passed-away in 2012, my husband Jason and I moved into the family home to look after the farm, removed all the old cages and started a new free range egg business called Talking Hens.
+In many ways, it was similar to how Dad started as Jason had no prior experience or knowledge of chickens so has had to learn fast.
 We’ve scrimped and saved, used second-hand and recycled equipment where possible and are proud of the small free-range business we created.

 A new chapter has now been opened as we have moved to our new Mornington Peninsula farm.
 Our focus has moved completely away from free range egg production and solely to producing the very best quality backyard hens and feed in Australia along with a range of high quality poultry equipment and supplies.